 Milena Malesevic has been rescuing stray dogs from the streets of Sarajevo for more than 20 years and has rescued over 1000 dogs.
 During the war in Bosnia many people could no longer care for their pets and as a result many dogs ended up on the streets.
 Supported by a team of volunteers Milena works tirelessly to rescue the most vulnerable dogs from the streets and from public shelters, where the dogs are subjected to unimaginable cruelty and hardship.
-Milena dedicates her life to giving them the love and care that they need until Saving Suffering Strays find them the right home.
-She is a leading recognised legitimate rescuer in Sarajevo and has been the subject of two documentary films, the most recent screened at the European Parliament in January 2018.
+She is the leading recognised legitimate rescuer in Sarajevo and has been the subject of two documentary films, the most recent screened at the European Parliament in January 2018.

 What We Do